wakeuplabs-io/noir-stylus-verifier/examples/voting/README.md

 We showcase 2 apps, the both are basically interfaces around the core package in `packages/core`.
 If you're interested in seeing the core domain check that out.

+There's a guide for this example at [nsv.wakeuplabs.link](https://nsv.wakeuplabs.link/docs/guides/building-a-voting-app).
+Check it out to know more about the project.

 ## How to run

 Install workspace dependencies: